Articulate Strategy Well

 When you articulate strategy well:

-- Time is spent moving forward—not going in circles
+And time is spent moving forward not going in circles.

 This is most valuable for businesses that: